 Alsatian craft beers

 There is not only wine in Alsace!
 The region has a strong brewing tradition (it is one of the few areas in France where hops are still grown, in the region of Wingersheim) and there are many craft breweries.
-Impossible to name them all but you will find them quite easily in stores, including supermarkets.
-Check this article for some good addresses of stores in Strasbourg.
+It’s impossible to list them all, but they’re easy to find in stores, including supermarkets.
+See our article on brewery visits in Alsace for some good places to stock up.

 Alsatian gingerbread

 If I tell you Alsace, you must think of gingerbread, right?
-You are right, it is in the region that Gertwiller is located, the capital of gingerbread.
+You’re right, this region is home to Gertwiller, the gingerbread capital.
 Be careful though, there is more bad gingerbread than good in the stores.
 Even if they are Alsatian, I find those of Fortwenger that you will find everywhere extremely dry for example.
 I would recommend the Lips ones, softer and better in my opinion.
 Those of Mireille Oster, nicknamed the gingerbread queen, are also to be tasted: they are not cheap but of excellent quality and really delicious.

 Munster